 The author shares 10 easy strategies for incorporating inquiry into an otherwise curriculum-driven classroom (which describes most public schools today).
 The book includes full-color photographs and many examples of student work, plus specific suggestions for assessment and grading.
 Geared toward elementary school classrooms.

-Packed with powerful, fast-acting techniques – including an easy way to get any class quiet in 15 seconds or less – this book helps teachers across all age groups connect and succeed with hard-to-reach, reluctant learners.
-Concise and specific, this book won't bog you down with tons of research.
+Packed with fast-acting techniques – including an easy way to quiet down a noisy class in 15 seconds or less – this book helps teachers across all age groups connect and succeed with hard-to-reach, reluctant learners.
+Concise and specific, this book won’t bog you down with tons of research.
 The author just shares his tried-and-true tips that work with young people of any age.

 The book outlines and tackles real issues that face many of our students – hunger, loss, and poverty, for example.
 She gives practical suggestions for a variety of situations, from how to welcome new children into your classroom to incorporating “family learning projects” into your instruction.
 There is a strong focus on making things equitable vs. equal.
 I like how Schwartz uses many examples from her own and other real classrooms.